newivy2/TierScope/readme.md

 # TierScope

 A Tampermonkey userscript for tracking and analyzing viewer tiers on Chaturbate broadcasts.

-TierScope provides real-time viewer categorization, session statistics, spike detection, and comprehensive reporting tools for broadcasters who want detailed analytics about their audience composition.
+---

 ## Features